 “Any reason you decided to break up the party?”
 Gabrielle asked, tense and eyeing her conductor in his hand.
 “Where did you send them?

-“You know why but you don’t need to know where,” Theta replied.
+“You already know why but you don’t need to know where,” Theta replied.
 He approached her slowly, holding out her gloved conductor.
 “Though I suspect you won’t be able to relax until I give this back—”

 Gabrielle hesitantly extended her hand to accept it but Theta did not release it from his hold.